 For introverted personality types, going into their loop is when they turn inward to their introverted functions.
 This isn’t always a bad thing, and sometimes it occurs under stress as a means of helping the person navigate whatever challenges they are facing.
-At first it can cause them to turn towards parts of themselves they normally would not, applying pressure to a function which isn’t as natural for them.
-It can help the individual figure some things out they are struggling with, but if this goes on for too long it can certainly become unhealthy for them.
-When they get stuck in this loop for long periods of time, they definitely need a means of breaking free before it applied too much stress to their weaker functions and leaves them feeling emotionally exhausted.
+At first, it can cause them to turn towards parts of themselves they normally would not, applying pressure to a function that isn’t as natural for them.
+It can help the individual figure out some things they are struggling with, but if this goes on for too long, it can become unhealthy for them.
+When they get stuck in this loop for long periods of time, they definitely need a means of breaking free before it applies too much stress to their weaker functions and leaves them feeling emotionally exhausted.

-During the INTPs Ti-Si loop, they become only focused on their introverted functions and neglect their extraverted ones.
-For the INTP utilizing their extraverted intuition is an important part of seeing possibilities and moving forward, which is why their loop cause them to be very stagnant.
-This can often be to blame for when the INTP lacks complete motivation and finds themselves trapped in this type of stagnating loop.
-They are so wrapped up in those introverted functions, that they become caught up in the past and struggle to find ways to break free of this.
-For the INTP this can certainly be a challenging loop to find an escape from, especially if they don’t recognize when it is happening or the reasons behind it.
+During the INTPs Ti-Si loop, they focus only on their introverted functions and neglect their extraverted ones.
+For the INTP utilizing their extraverted intuition is an integral part of seeing possibilities and moving forward, which is why their loop causes them to be very stagnant.
+This can often be to blame when the INTP lacks complete motivation and finds themselves trapped in this type of stagnating loop.
+They are so wrapped up in those introverted functions that they become caught up in the past and struggle to find ways to break free of this.
+For the INTP, this can certainly be a challenging loop to find an escape from, especially if they don’t recognize when it is happening or the reasons behind it.

 INTPs Typically Rely On Extraverted Intuition

-When the INTP is not in their loop they are naturally more focused on the future, rather than the past.
-They do enjoy analyzing information, but their extraverted intuition helps them to find useful ways of moving forward with this information.
+When the INTP is not in their loop, they are naturally more focused on the future, rather than the past.
+They enjoy analyzing information, but their extraverted intuition helps them find useful ways of moving forward with this information.
 They are very drawn to ideas and possibilities and enjoy exploring the different possible outcomes of a situation.
-Their inner minds are always filled with new ideas and the INTP enjoys spending time inside of this imaginative process.
-This is part of what makes the INTP so great at problem solving, since they can analyze information and come up with possibilities rather than one straight path.
-They can see things from different angles and this gives them a unique perspective that not everyone is capable of seeing.
-This helps the INTP be rather creative, and can cause them to find solutions to problems that most people would feel completely stuck on.
-Being able to imagine and consider the many sides and many angles of a situation or problem, is what helps the INTP explore and find a sense of excitement towards the future.
-This is what helps them break free of stagnant behaviors, since INTPs don’t want to sit still and instead want to be free to try different things and push themselves to step outside of their comfort zone.
+Their inner minds are always filled with new ideas, and the INTP enjoys spending time in this imaginative process.
+This is part of what makes the INTP so great at problem-solving since they can analyze information and come up with possibilities rather than one straight path.
+They can see things from different angles, and this gives them a unique perspective that not everyone is capable of seeing.
+This helps the INTP be rather creative and can cause them to solve problems that most people would feel completely stuck on.
+Being able to imagine and consider the many sides and angles of a situation or problem helps the INTP explore and find a sense of excitement toward the future.
+This helps them break free of stagnant behaviors, since INTPs don’t want to sit still and instead want to be free to try different things and push themselves to step outside of their comfort zone.

 The Ti-Si Loop in INTPs

 The Ti-Si loop traps the INTP in their introverted functions and causes them to neglect their extraverted functions.
 Instead of looking at possibilities and thinking of the future, the INTP becomes very caught up in analyzing the past for answers using Ti (Introverted Thinking) and Si (Introverted Sensing).
 This causes the INTP to become very nostalgic, thinking of the past and sometimes idealizing it.
 They might want to use this information to help them understand things better, searching for answers from mistakes or actions taken in the past.
-This can cause the INTP to overthink the situation quite a bit, since they aren’t relying on or trusting their functions in the way they are used to.
+This can cause the INTP to overthink the situation quite a bit since they aren’t relying on or trusting their functions as they are used to.
 They use this past information but will analyze it to death, not really knowing when they have figured out the right answers and solutions from what they have uncovered.
-Instead of grasping the full picture, the INTP becomes obsessive over the past and so they are often missing important facts and details.
-They are only seeing things from a much more narrow scope, feeling trapped in those emotions and behaviors from their past.
-The information they are gathering becomes much more subjective, and so they try to find ways to fill in the blanks and often come up with results which are missing facts that the INTP desperately needs.
-Not having those pieces can cause the INTP to seem a bit paranoid about their relationships, since they compare current connections to one’s from the past.
+Instead of grasping the full picture, the INTP becomes obsessive over the past, often missing important facts and details.
+They only see things from a narrow scope, feeling trapped in those emotions and behaviors from their past.
+The information they are gathering becomes much more subjective, so they try to find ways to fill in the blanks and often come up with results that are missing facts that the INTP desperately needs.
+Not having those pieces can cause the INTP to seem a bit paranoid about their relationships since they compare current connections to one’s from the past.
 If someone exhibits behaviors similar to another person the INTP once knew, they will often judge them based on this.
-Instead of trusting in their intuition, the INTP is relying too heavily on the past and finds themselves disconnected and possibly paranoid about people and the choices they have made.
+Instead of trusting in their intuition, the INTP relies too heavily on the past and finds themselves disconnected and possibly paranoid about people and the choices they have made.

 How to Escape the INTP Loop

-The best way to escape this loop is simply to focus on their extraverted intuition, as it is what they need in order to break free.
-The INTP needs to reconnect with this functions by exploring possibilities and trying to see the bigger picture.
+The best way to escape this loop is simply to focus on their extraverted intuition, as it is what they need to break free.
+The INTP needs to reconnect with this function by exploring possibilities and trying to see the bigger picture.
 They will benefit from throwing themselves into something new, anything which can help them connect with this part of themselves.
-Exploring different things by going on a trip, trying a new hobby, or even just going to a new restaurant, can help them start to break this loop.
-They need to avoid things which have become habits, and find ways of connecting with new patterns and possibilities.
-In order to connect with their Ne, the INTP really needs to shake things up in their lives and stop trying to fix the old ways or things from the past.
-It can help to start with small things and work their towards larger changes and adjustments.
-As long as they are working towards connected with their extraverted intuition rather than their introverted sensing, the INTP will start to break free from the loop which is causing them to feel so stagnant.
+Exploring different things by going on a trip, trying a new hobby, or even going to a new restaurant can help them break this loop.
+They need to avoid things that have become habits and find ways of connecting with new patterns and possibilities.
+To connect with their Ne, the INTP really needs to shake things up in their lives and stop trying to fix the old ways or things from the past.
+It can help to start with small things and work towards larger changes and adjustments.
+As long as they are working towards connecting with their extraverted intuition rather than their introverted sensing, the INTP will start to break free from the loop which is causing them to feel so stagnant.